Skip to main content

 Teen Pregnancy and Osteoporosis

-The baby's need to develop may compete with the young mother's need for calcium to build her own bones.
-This may lead the mother to not achieve optimal bone density which helps protect her from osteoporosis later in life.
+The baby's need to develop may compete with a young parent's need for calcium to build bones.
+This may lead to the parent not achieving optimal bone density which helps protect them from osteoporosis later in life.

 Pregnant teens should be especially careful to get enough calcium during pregnancy and breastfeeding.